google/quiver-dart/README.md

 `listsEqual`, `mapsEqual` and `setsEqual` check collections for equality.

-`LruMap` is a map that removes the least recently used item when a threshold length is exceeded.
+`LruSet` and `LruMap` are collections that remove the least recently used item when a threshold length is exceeded.

 `Multimap` is an associative collection that maps keys to collections of